acerzhoux/RaschKit/README.md

     - install_packages_ls()
     - create_folders()

+===== v1.1.2 Updates =====
+1. CCC_ipMap(): ensure iLab of thr insdie is character; ensure first words of labels that include apostrophes are correctly extracted; add step numbers to iNum and labels so the former is drawn (when condition satisfied) in ipmap and the latter are correctly mnerged.

 ===== v1.1.1 Updates =====
 1. section_keys(): ensure 'Max_score' of argument 'keyDf' is numeric inside this function's environment to make subtraction work.